Making Daily Tasks Feel Achievable: UX for Task Wish

 User Interviews

-5 remote 30-60 minute interviews of all genders, half diagnosed with ADHD, half with symptoms that strongly align with neurodivergency, and low motivation associated with ADHD.
+5 remote 30-60 minute interviews of all genders, half diagnosed with ADHD, half with symptoms that strongly align with neurodivergency, especially low motivation associated with ADHD.

 (5/5) Every participant wished there was something more out there to help get themselves to do things.